charlesdevelops/ipster/README.md

 ## Acknowledgements

-IPster was written in Go.
+ipster was written in Go.
 Many thanks to the following projects and their contributors for their work:

 - [sqlite3](https://www.sqlite.org/)
 - [cobra by spf13](https://github.com/spf13/cobra)